LR 5 - Service and Filing of Pleadings and Papers

 Transcripts of courtroom proceedings held before judicial officers will be electronically filed.

 LR 5-8 Judge's Paper Copy Requirements (See LR 10-1 and Practice Tips)

 (a) Registered Users

-Unless otherwise ordered by the Court, a paper copy, properly fastened pursuant to LR 10-1(e), of the following electronically filed documents, and the Notice of Electronic Filing, must be marked as a "JUDGE'S COPY" and delivered to the Clerk's Office within three business days after the electronic filing: Dispositive motions and motions for injunctive relief (including all related documents), Social Security administrative records, and any other documents (including all related documents) that, in the aggregate, are in excess of ten pages.
+Unless otherwise ordered by the Court, a paper copy, properly fastened pursuant to LR 10-1(f), of the following electronically filed documents, and the Notice of Electronic Filing, must be marked as a "JUDGE'S COPY" and delivered to the Clerk's Office within three business days after the electronic filing: dispositive motions and motions for injunctive relief (including all related documents); Social Security administrative records; and any other documents (including all related documents) that, in the aggregate, are in excess of ten pages.

 (b) Non-Registered Users

-Unless otherwise required, Non-Registered Users need not provide a judge's copy.
+Non-Registered Users are not required to provide a judge's copy unless otherwise ordered.